 So what makes masculinity “Toxic”, we deny help?

 That is the problem that many of the anti-men crowd have.
-That is Men don’t ask for help, or we don’t ask go running to the woman to ask for their help.
-Even though we do.
+That is Men don’t ask for help, or we don’t ask go running to the woman to ask for their help for everything.
+We fix problems.
+If we need advice from our spouse we turn to her and ask.
+The misandrist needs to have the light shone on their faces for being the haters they are.
+Society should not allow it any more than we allow for misogynist to have a platform to compain about.

 Men as a whole like to try to figure out the problems we are faced with.
 Whether it is how to get to the Grand Canyon without a map, or how to cope with a classmate that is being an ass.
 Guys like to be independent.
-Men who are dependent and needy women’s a whole don’t even like guys to run to them for advice on every single little thing.
+Men who are dependent and needy aren’t even like by women.
+These guys are often viewed as weak.
+The very women complaining don’t even like guys to run to them for advice on every single little thing.

 When they learn to climb a tree they have to learn how to climb down.
 Sometimes they get scared.
 They may even ask for help.
 You can ask my son, he once spent most of the day stuck up in a tree because he climbed up but couldn’t climb down.
 He finally was able to climb down with some assistance from me.
 Yet, the next time he did it himself and he still climbs trees.

-What this actually means is that we try not to let emotions steer our decision making.
+What being stoic actually means, is that we try not to let emotions steer our decision making.
 Emotions often get in the way of good leadership.

 If you don’t believe me look at what happened to the last time we pulled a knee-jerk emotional laced reaction.
 17 years ago we entered a war that we as a whole nation felt was justified and needed.
-We as Americans gave up many of our rights in the thought that to keep us safe we needed the patriot act.
-We are still in this war though we have declared that it was finished not once but twice.
+We as Americans gave up many of our rights in the thought that to keep us safe.
+Our knee jerk reaction was that we needed the patriot act.
+We are still tangled up in the aftermath of this war.
+Though we have declared that it was finished not once but twice.

 If a man makes a decision without consideration of emotions he is called cold.
 Though I would say he is being smart.
 Men as we grow up see that there are times and places for everything.
 Getting upset and making a spectacle in front of everybody isn’t the time nor the place to break down and cry.
-If a man needs to cry he will point to
+If a man needs to cry he will, on his terms.

 Women don’t want men who cry at the drop of a hat.
 They are often turned off and repelled by overly emotional men.
 Guys crying all the time is viewed as not being stable.
 Look at John Boehner, This guy cried at everything.
 He was viewed as a weak speaker of the house and eventually lost that position to Paul Ryan.
 Besides not representing his base but also he wasn’t a strong leader.

 I actually believe that if a boy who is crying in front of people because he didn’t get his way should be called a crybaby.
-It is called being shammed and shame is not a bad thing.
+It is called being shamed and shame is not as bad of a thing as many would think.
+Feeling cultural shame is good because it allows for self regulation.

 Men do show emotions.
 When we are in a good mood we joke around with other guys.
 We tell Dad jokes to our kids.
 We even bug our wives and girlfriends with our antics.

 When we men are upset and in a bad mood we often sulk.
-My mom’s ex-husband when he is feeling pissy he doesn’t eat at the table he goes to his den and pouts.
-Again not the right time nor the right place but it would get worse if mom didn’t tend to his pouting sessions.
-In my books that is sharing one’s emotions.
+My mom’s ex-husband when he was feeling pissy he wouldn’t eat at the table.
+He goes to his den and pouts.
+Again not the right time nor the right place, but he would show his emotions.

 When we do have the time and the place men do talk about their emotions.
 We share what we are afraid of.
 What makes us feel overwhelmed?
 We feel lost or scared.
 We will talk to our friends and confidants.
 Often our wives.
 Men realize that women see a different point of view.
 So we do talk to our wives.
 But we are not going to be their girlfriends.
 Women do want us to be their girlfriend.
 Women who want strong men in their lives will have no respect for men who are acting like their girlfriends.Men talk and express emotions.
 We just don't lay it out in the open as women would like for us too.Click To Tweet